puppetlabs/puppetlabs-apache/README.passenger.md

 The general form is using the all lowercase version of the declaration.

+If you pass a default value to `apache::mod::passenger` it will be ignored and not passed through to the configuration file.

 ## PassengerHighPerformance

 Default is `off`, when turned `on` Passenger runs in a higher performance mode that can be less compatible with other Apache modules.